-"Spirit of the Lion" Award: Recognized every nine weeks to one boy and one girl from each homeroom who have shown exceptional progress.
+"Spirit of the Lion" Award: Recognized every six weeks to one boy and one girl from each grade level who have shown exceptional progress.

-Honor Roll: Recognized every Nine Weeks and at the end of the year.
-Perfect Attendance-Recognized every Nine Weeks and at the end of the year.
+Honor Roll: Recognized every six weeks and at the end of the year.
+Perfect Attendance-Recognized every six weeks and at the end of the year.

-Citizenship-Recognized at Flag Raising Ceremony every nine week and at the end of the year-One boy and girl per teacher.
+Citizenship-Recognized at Flag Raising Ceremony every six week and at the end of the year - one boy and girl per teacher.